-Babcock Center, Inc. is recognized for its advocacy, vision and leadership in providing supports and services to people with disabilities.
-Throughout the agency’s history, Babcock Center has worked alongside the former SC Department of Mental Retardation; the new SC Department of Disabilities and Special Needs (DDSN); other state, federal and local agencies; and families of people with disabilities to bring a brighter future to our state.
+Babcock Center, Inc. is recognized for its advocacy, vision and leadership in providing supports to people with lifelong disabilities.
+Throughout the agency’s history, Babcock Center has worked alongside the SC Department of Disabilities and Special Needs (DDSN), other state, federal and local agencies, and families to enhance the quality of life of people with disabilities.

 Babcock Center History

-The vision for Babcock Center began in 1967 at the grassroots level when its founder, Mary L. Duffie, was asked to provide daycare to three children with mental retardation in the basement of a local church.
-At that time, there were few options for children with mental retardation.
+The vision for Babcock Center began in 1967 at the grassroots level when its founder, Mary L. Duffie, was asked to provide daycare to three children with intellectual disabilities in the basement of a local church.
+At that time, there were few options for children with lifelong disabilities.
 Families could send their child to one of the state’s three overcrowded institutions or keep them at home.
 Because public schools and private daycare programs did not accept children with disabilities, Mrs. Duffie provided many families with new hope for the future.

 As parents in the greater Columbia area learned of Mrs. Duffie’s efforts, the small daycare center grew rapidly and began to serve adults as well as children.
 The South Carolina Department of Mental Retardation had just been formed, and this agency began working to resolve overcrowding and long waiting lists at the state’s institutions.
 It also began working to develop community services for people with mental retardation.
 In 1969, Mrs. Duffie’s “Wee Care Center” moved into the former Waverly Sanitarium.
 This move was made possible by Mr. Arthur St. Julian Simons II, grandson of Dr. James Woods Babcock.

 In 1970, Babcock Center was incorporated with support from families of people with disabilities, educators, health care and business leaders, local government representatives, civic organizations and community volunteers.
-The new nonprofit organization was created to provide comprehensive services for people with mental retardation in the greater Columbia area – offering an alternative to institutional care.
+The new nonprofit organization was created to provide comprehensive services for people with intellectual disabilities in the greater Columbia area – offering an alternative to institutional care.

-During the past 25 years, Babcock Center has made the following contributions to South Carolina, the greater Columbia community and families of people with disabilities:
+During the past 25 years, Babcock Center has made the following contributions to South Carolina, the greater Columbia community, people with disabilities and their families:

-In 1971, Mrs. Duffie signed a contract with the SC Department of Mental Retardation, and Babcock Center became the first private community organization to receive funding from this agency.
+In 1971, Mrs. Duffie signed a contract with the SC Department of Disabilities and Special Needs, formerly known as the Department of Mental Retardation, and Babcock Center became the first private community organization to receive funding from this agency.

-In the early 1970s, Mrs. Duffie discovered a married couple with mental retardation living in a chicken coop.
+In the early 1970s, Mrs. Duffie discovered a married couple with disabilities living in a chicken coop.
 She secured housing for them and this event would influence the work of Babcock Center for many years.

 Mrs. Duffie immediately began working to meet housing needs of people with disabilities who were homeless or could no longer remain with their natural families.
-Babcock Center launched South Carolina’s first community residential services for adults with mental retardation.
+Babcock Center launched South Carolina’s first community residential services for adults with intellectual disabilities.

 Babcock Center continued to pioneer community residential programs to prevent homelessness or institutionalization of people with mental retardation.
 In the late 1970s, the agency obtained funding to construct smaller, more home-like residences in local neighborhoods.

 Babcock Center also led statewide efforts to seek employment for adults with disabilities.
-The agency’s professionals convinced local business leaders that people with mental retardation could become valuable employees with proper training and support.
+The agency’s professionals convinced local business leaders that people with lifelong disabilities could become valuable employees with proper training and support.

 Today, nearly 5,000 adults with disabilities throughout South Carolina receive vocational training on a daily basis.
-Over 800 adults with autism, mental retardation, head injuries, spinal cord injuries or related disabilities are employed in the marketplace and earn competitive wages.
+Over 800 adults with autism, cognitive disabilities, head injuries, spinal cord injuries or related disabilities are employed in the marketplace and earn competitive wages.
 Babcock Center is the largest private provider of community services for people with severe lifelong disabilities in South Carolina.

-Babcock Center established a Family Observation Committee to ensure quality standards of care and to make service recommendations from a family perspective.
+Babcock Center established a Family Observation Committee to ensure quality standards of support and to make recommendations from a family perspective.
 This committee served as a role model for local family advisory councils throughout South Carolina and other states.

 In 1975, the Richland/Lexington Mental Retardation Board – the forerunner of the Richland/Lexington Disabilities and Special Needs Board – was formed to serve as the single planning and service coordination point for families of people with disabilities in the greater Columbia area.